-Qualified Opinion
+Opinion

-We have audited the accompanying financial statements of Canadian Shield Regional Council, which comprise the statement of financial position as at December 31, 2021 and the statement of operations and changes in fund balance - general fund, the statement of operations and changes in fund balances - designated funds and the statement of cash flows for the year then ended, and a summary of significant accounting policies and other explanatory information.
+We have audited the accompanying financial statements of Canadian Shield Regional Council, which comprise the statement of financial position as at December 31, 2022 and the statements of operations and changes in fund balance - general fund, the statement of operations and changes in fund balances - designated funds and the statement of cash flows for the year then ended, and a summary of significant accounting policies and other explanatory information.

-In our opinion, except for the effect of the matter described in the Basis for Qualified Opinion paragraph, the financial statements present fairly, in all material respects, the financial position of Canadian Shield Regional Council as at December 31, 2021, and the results of its operations and its cash flows for the year then ended, in accordance with Canadian accounting standards for not-for-profit organizations.
+In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of Canadian Shield Regional Council as at December 31, 2022, and the results of its operations and its cash flows for the year then ended, in accordance with Canadian accounting standards for not-for-profit organizations.

-Basis for Qualified Opinion
+Basis for Opinion